Many people ask about starting a business, in particular, how to teach music.

 Your pitch might not work.
 You might not get eager students flocking to your door.

-Design Lab is my second online course; the first was a different topic and it flopped– there was never an official launch and leaked fuel until I lost interest.
+This is my second online course; the first was a different topic and it flopped– there was never an official launch and leaked fuel until I lost interest.
 But a hundred mistakes you make this time will be a hundred things you get right the next time.

 Two months ago, I was invited to speak at a small seminar where few people gave me a second glance before I stepped onstage.
 Afterwards, people kept stopping me as I was trying to leave.